lexie-liang/LiangJiayu.github.io/index.md

 - Conducted thorough literature review.
 - Synthesized and manipulated experimental stimuli using MATLAB (<a href="https://ieeexplore.ieee.org/document/4518514" target="_blank">TANDEM-STRAIGHT</a>).
 - Designed eye-tracking experiments with <a href="https://www.sr-research.com/experiment-builder/" target="_blank">Experiment Builder</a>.
-- Recruited 60 college students for participation.
+- Recruited and conducted eye-tracking experiments with 60 college students.
 - Employed automatic annotation for production data using <a href="https://sppas.org/" target="_blank">SPPAS</a> and <a href="http://darla.dartmouth.edu/index" target="_blank">DARLA</a>, and automatic extraction of F1 and F2 values in MATLAB (<a href="https://phonetics.ucla.edu/voicesauce/" target="_blank">VoiceSauce</a>).
 - Calculated participants' boundary width in Python to assess perception performance.
 - Processed eye-movement data in R (<a href="http://www.eyetracking-r.com/" target="_blank">eyetrackingR</a>) and calculated the difference between the empirical log-transformed proportions of target and competitor fixations.